 - Walking with Women of the New Testament Study Guide- This is the Journal.
-I recommend using it, the scriptures, and her book, Walking with Women of the New Testament.
+I recommend using it, the scriptures, and her book, Walking with Women of the New Testament together.

 4. Writing Station

-Cut out some comics, order some photo prints, write some journal prompts and put them in a jar.
+Cut out some comics, order some photo prints, write some journal prompts (my Book of Mormon Discussions are great for this!) and put them in a jar.
 Set up a table with all the supplies and let people come as they want.
 Write letters to Grandma and Grandpa, journal about the week's fun, go down memory lane with some old photos.
 Remember to put out some stickers, stamps, and other fun things to get creative.
 Encourage your children to keep a journal or make something to cheer another up.
 This open invite table works really well with an art theme too.